thirdweb-example/thirdweb-deploy-hello-world/README.md

 ## Introduction

-This example demonstrates a basic project utilising the thirdweb SDK to interact with a simple contract deployed with [thirdweb deploy](https://portal.thirdweb.com/thirdweb-deploy).
+This example demonstrates a basic project utilizing the thirdweb SDK to interact with a simple contract deployed with [thirdweb deploy](https://portal.thirdweb.com/thirdweb-deploy).

 We deploy a basic [HelloWorld](./HelloWorld.sol) smart contract using thirdweb deploy, containing a `get` and `set` function to view data stored in the smart contract, and interact with it using the [thirdweb React SDK](https://portal.thirdweb.com/react).